eldipa/book-of-gehn/posts/kernel/cgroups/2022-04-23-Linux-Control-Group-Hierarchical-Organization.md

-In `v1` the threads of a process could live in a different, totally unrelated part of the hierarchy which made the implementation of the controllers much complex.
+In `v1` the threads of a process could live in a different, totally unrelated part of the hierarchy that made the implementation of the controllers much complex.